gyxxc/tinyMIPS/README.md

 # tinyMIPS
-an uncompleted tiny MIPS32 soft core based on Altera Cyclone-IV EP4CE10F17C8 up to now i have implemented one instruction - ORI
+a nearly completed tiny MIPS32 soft core based on Altera Cyclone-IV EP4CE10F17C8.

+i am going to add more features, like a couple of floating point multiplication acceleration coprocessors.